 The fair values of Altaba's Level 1 financial assets and liabilities are based on quoted prices in active markets for identical assets or liabilities that the Fund has the ability to access.
 The fair values of Altaba's Level 2 financial assets and liabilities are obtained using quoted prices for similar assets or liabilities in active markets; quoted prices for identical or similar assets in markets that are not active; and inputs other than quoted prices (e.g., interest rates and yield curves).
 Altaba utilizes a pricing service to assist in obtaining fair value pricing for the marketable debt securities.

-Type of investment Pair Value at December 31, 2020 (in thousands) Valuation Technique Unobservable I nputs Unaffiliated investments - common shares \$185 Valuation model Price per share \$3.90
+Fair Value at June 30, 2020 Type of investment in thousands) Valuation Technique Unobservable In puts Unaffiliated investments-common shares \$ 185 Valuation model Price per share \$3.90

 Note 5 Contingencies

 Legal Contingencies

 General